autonomys/subspace-docs/docs/protocol/substrate-cli.md

   ```
   5. After running this command, Windows may ask you for permissions related to firewall, select `allow` in this case.
   6. We will then open another terminal, change to the downloads directory, then start the farmer node with the following command:
-    *Change command to feature `subspace-farmer-opencl-windows-x86_64-gemini-3c-2023-mar-23.exe` if using Open CL version.*
   ```PowerShell
   # Replace `WALLET_ADDRESS` below with your account address from Polkadot.js wallet
   .\subspace-farmer-windows-x86_64-gemini-3c-2023-mar-23.exe farm  `